-Unfortunately, though, you might be doing some pretty common triceps exercises that are simply a waste of time, either because of tendency toward bad form or just not maximizing all the effort you're putting into them!
+Unfortunately, you might be doing some pretty common triceps exercises that are simply a waste of time, either because they make you more likely to have poor form or they're just not designed to make the most of all the effort you're putting into them.

 To help clear up the confusion on these exercises and give safer alternatives, we've asked trainers to weigh in on which triceps exercises you should skip and which ones you should replace them with.